Skip to content

 Amex Gold's $325 fee comes paired with statement credits that fire whether or not you do anything special:

-Subtract from the $325 sticker fee: -$99.
-The card has a NEGATIVE effective fee for any cardholder who actually uses these credits.
+Subtract from the $325 sticker fee: about $1.
+The card is effectively free for any cardholder who actually uses these credits.

 Why most ranking sites get this wrong